 - Bonus Holiday Travel Tip: Tie in a business trip with your family travels and save some money.
-As it happens this year, I have to be in Salt Lake City the week before Thanksgiving to attend a conference.
+Last year I was in Salt Lake City the week before Thanksgiving to attend a conference.
 My parents also live in the great SLC.
 So I am just staying over the conference and flying the family up.
 Saved me a little money and the kids get to see gramps.

 Final Thoughts on Holiday Travel Tips

 Hey, the Holidays are supposed to be fun.
 A time for families to get together, create memories, etc. No need to make the travel part of your trip a horrible experience!
 I hope these holiday travel tips make your travel experience these holiday’s one to remember!

 If you liked this content, please do us a favor share it on social media and click the “like” button below and don’t forget to follow us on social media including Twitter, Instagram, Pinterest and Facebook.